ProjectPythia/pythia-foundations/_sources/core/cartopy.md

 > Key features of Cartopy are its object-oriented [projection definitions](https://scitools.org.uk/cartopy/docs/latest/reference/crs.html#list-of-projections),
 > and its ability to transform points, lines, vectors, polygons and images between those projections.

-You should have a basic familiarity with [Matplotlib](matplotlib) prior to working through the Cartopy notebooks presented here.
+Before working through the Cartopy notebooks in this section of Pythia Foundations, you should first have a basic knowledge of [Matplotlib](matplotlib).

-Cartopy's cartographic features library includes shapefiles directly served by [Natural Earth](https://www.naturalearthdata.com/).
+In addition, please note that the geographic-features library used by Cartopy makes use of shapefiles directly served by [Natural Earth](https://www.naturalearthdata.com/).